 This does not mean that you may not wear boxers to your physical exam.
 Usually, it is okay and the examiners would not really notice if you are wearing boxers or briefs.
 However, in some cases, it could matter so you should ask first before wearing your boxers during the exams.

 This is because some agencies have their own specifications regarding undergarments.
-If you do wear boxers during the physical exam for whatever reason, make sure that they are clean and you don’t mind if they get destroyed during the exam.
+If you do wear boxers during the physical exam for whatever reason, make sure that they are clean and that you don’t mind if they get destroyed during the exam.

 - When wearing a uniform with shorts or half pants, then briefs would be much more appropriate than boxers since they are more comfortable and practical than boxers.

 - Boxer shorts can be worn with long pants because they are just as comfortable as briefs and they provide added support which is great if you are going to engage in athletic activities.